 (vii) Any significant deviations are fully recorded, investigated with the

-objective of determining the root cause and appropriate corrective and
+the objective of determining the root cause and appropriate corrective and preventive action implemented;

 (x) A system is available to recall any batch of product, from sale or supply;